 If you haven’t managed to remove the object from your dog’s throat, there are two other options available.

 A small dog can be lifted and suspended upside down.
 Hold your dog by the thighs and turn them upside down.
 If the item remains stuck, try gently shaking your dog.

 For larger dogs, hold your dog’s thighs and lift the hind legs off the floor as high as possible so that your dog’s head is facing down towards the ground.

 - Heimlich Manoeuvre

-If gravity doesn’t work, the next thing to try is abdominal thrusts, also known as the Heimlich manoeuvre.
+If gravity doesn’t work, the next thing to try is abdominal thrusts, also known as the Heimlich maneuver.

-The Heimlich manoeuvre works by expelling air from the lungs forcing any obstructions from the airway.
+The Heimlich maneuver works by expelling air from the lungs forcing any obstructions from the airway.

 Place the palm of your other hand on top of your fist and pull sharply up towards your dog’s chest three to five times.

 Foreign objects can cause a lot of internal damage to the mouth and throat.
 So even if you are successful at removing it, get your dog to the vet for further examination.

 <iframe width=”706″ height=”397″ src=”https://www.youtube.com/embed/gT_vNktCbyw” title=”YouTube video player” frameborder=”0″ allow=”accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture” allowfullscreen></iframe>